Multi-Phase Expansion Plans

 Driven by customer demand, we are capitalizing the Bruderheim Terminal's strategic location and expanding our operations in two ways:

-Since late 2011, we have undertaken a series of projects to increase our diluted bitumen and crude oil truck-to-rail transloading.
-We transloaded 16,200 bbls/day in Q4/13 and exited December 31, 2013 at a rate of 23,800 bbls/day.
-Our expansion is expected to provide 30,000 bbls/day of capacity.
+Since late 2011, we have undertaken a series of projects to increase our diluted bitumen and crude oil truck-to-rail ("manifest") transloading.
+Our expansion provides 30,000 bbls/day of capacity and the significant railcar storage capabilities associated with the manifest facility provide a unique opportunity for Canexus’ manifest customers to capture unit train shipment economics.

 Pipeline and Unit Train Growth Expansion

 The pipeline-connected unit train project included building out the pipeline connection, rail infrastructure, loading/offloading and above ground tank storage.
-The next expansion to further increase terminal loading capacity is expected to be operational by Q3/14, to coincide with completion of the second pipeline connection to the Cold Lake pipeline system.
-The total estimated cost of the project is $315 million.
+The next expansion to further increase terminal loading capacity is expected to be operational by late August 2014, to coincide with completion of the second pipeline connection to the Cold Lake pipeline system.

 Setting the Stage for Future Expansion